morganmcg0404/StatusQuoSounds/USAGE.md

 2. Verify volume is above 0
 3. Ensure sound files exist in the correct location
 4. Check that your system audio is working
+5. **Use chat commands to verify sound functionality**

+### Chat Commands Not Working
+1. Make sure you're typing in public chat (not private message)
+2. Commands must start with `!test` followed by the sound type
+3. Check that volume is above 0
+4. Verify sound files exist in `/sounds/` directory
+5. Ensure sound files are in WAV format

 ### Wrong Events Triggering
 - The plugin relies on chat message patterns